 “They kill us for being gay there,” says Trixie.

-Marawi lies in Lanao del Norte province, part of the Autonomous Region in Muslim Mindanao (ARMM) in southern Philippines.
+Marawi lies in Lanao del Sur province, part of the Autonomous Region in Muslim Mindanao (ARMM) in southern Philippines.
 Plagued by one of the longest-running insurgency movements in the region, the ARMM has witnessed years of hobbled development and growing cynicism among residents with each failed peace deal.
 Still, Marawi City was relatively untouched by the conflict compared to its neighbors, enabling it to prosper as the provincial economic and trading hub.
 That development coexisted with Muslim traditions.
 Mosques dot the city; alcohol and pork are not openly sold.
 Men don skullcaps, and women wear veils or niqabs.

 For the world, it was the takeover of the city by terrorists in the name of ISIS last May that signaled the arrival of religious extremism in the Philippines.
 For Marawi’s LGBT community, the warning signs arrived earlier.